Via Rail apology falls short, passenger says after 25-hour ordeal | CBC News

 Twenty-five hours after setting out from Ottawa, the sisters finally arrived in Toronto, a journey that normally takes less than five hours by train.

+- Via Rail trains between Toronto and Montreal back in service after major storm

 CBC asked Via Rail on Wednesday for more information about the incident, but has not received a reply.
-On Tuesday, Via issued a statement offering a full refund and travel credit to all passengers affected.
+On Tuesday, Via issued a statement offering a travel credit to all passengers affected on top of their full refund.

 In the statement, attributed to Via Rail president and CEO Martin Landry, the company said: "We appreciate that passengers were looking forward to holiday celebrations and family get-togethers, and we regret that for many, those plans were disrupted.
 We didn't meet your expectations and for that we apologize.